4d/docs/website/translated_docs/fr/API/CollectionClass.md

 The `.map()` function <!-- REF #collection.map().Summary -->creates a new collection based upon the result of the call of the *methodName* method on each element of the original collection<!-- END REF -->.
 Optionally, you can pass parameters to *methodName* using the *param* parameter(s). `.map()` always returns a collection with the same size as the original collection.
 > This function does not modify the original collection.

-In *methodName*, pass the name of the method to use to evaluate collection elements, along with its parameter(s) in *param* (optional). *methodName* can perform any operation, with or without the parameter(s).
+In *methodName*, pass the name of the method to use to evaluate collection elements, along with its parameter(s) in *param* (optional).
+In *methodName*, pass the name of the method to use to evaluate collection elements, along with its parameter(s) in *param* (optional).

 *methodName* receives the following parameters: